picosonic/js13k-2025/README.md

 You only have 9 halves of heart for lives, when these are gone you need to restart the level

-Your only defence against guardian drones is to lure them to electric fields or water
+Your only defence against guardian drones and sweepers is to lure them to electric fields or water

 Springs can help you access hard-to-reach places